awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 This makes the technique portable and resilient.
 It works in hosted platforms, local tools, and experimental UIs alike.
 More importantly, it shifts agency toward the user.
 Instead of waiting for platforms to expose richer interaction modes, users can construct them themselves by treating generated code as first-class output.

-The implication is subtle but important.
 Multimodal interaction is not something that will arrive all at once through official updates.
-It is already emerging, piecemeal, wherever execution is allowed to follow generation.
+It is already emerging wherever execution is allowed to follow generation.

 ## Limits, Risks, and Failure Modes